photo courtesy of Craig Buzzart

 |

-Later, as the 80's progressed onward, Dan began making his Master Series® pickups which were again
+Later, as the 80's progressed onward, Dan began making his Master Series pickups which, like the Z-Plus were produced

 |